aws/eks-anywhere/docs/content/en/docs/getting-started/baremetal/bare-spec.md

   volumes:
   - /worker:/worker
 ```

-## Bottlerocket-specific actions

-### template.tasks.actions.write-bootconfig (Bottlerocket)
-The write-bootconfig action identifies the location on the machine to put content needed to boot the system from disk.

-* environment.BOOTCONFIG_CONTENTS.kernel: Add kernel parameters that are passed to the kernel when the system boots.
-* environment.DEST_DISK: Identifies the block storage device that holds the boot partition.
-* environment.DEST_PATH: Identifies the file holding boot configuration data (`/bootconfig.data` in this example).
-* environment.DIRMODE: The Linux permissions assigned to the boot directory.
-* environment.FS_TYPE: The filesystem type associated with the boot partition.
-* environment.GID: The group ID associated with files and directories created on the boot partition.
-* environment.MODE: The Linux permissions assigned to files in the boot partition.
-* environment.UID: The user ID associated with files and directories created on the boot partition.
-UID 0 is the root user.
-* image: Container image used to perform the steps needed by this action.
-* timeout: Time needed to complete the action, in seconds.

-### template.tasks.actions.write-netconfig (Bottlerocket)
-The write-netconfig action configures networking for the system.

-* environment.CONTENTS: Add network values, including: `version = 1` (version number), `[eno1]` (external network interface), `dhcp4 = true` (turns on dhcp4), and `primary = true` (identifies this interface as the primary interface used by kubelet).
-* environment.DEST_DISK: Identifies the block storage device that holds the network configuration information.
-* environment.DEST_PATH: Identifies the file holding network configuration data (`/net.toml` in this example).
-* environment.DIRMODE: The Linux permissions assigned to the directory holding network configuration settings.
-* environment.FS_TYPE: The filesystem type associated with the partition holding network configuration settings.
-* environment.GID: The group ID associated with files and directories created on the partition.
-GID 0 is the root group.
-* environment.MODE: The Linux permissions assigned to files in the partition.
-* environment.UID: The user ID associated with files and directories created on the partition.
-UID 0 is the root user.
-* image: Container image used to perform the steps needed by this action.

-### template.tasks.actions.write-user-data (Bottlerocket)
-The write-user-data action configures the Tinkerbell Hegel service, which provides the metadata store for Tinkerbell.

-* environment.HEGEL_URLS: The IP address and port number of the Tinkerbell [Hegel](https://docs.tinkerbell.org/services/hegel/) service.
-* environment.DEST_DISK: Identifies the block storage device that holds the network configuration information.
-* environment.DEST_PATH: Identifies the file holding network configuration data (`/net.toml` in this example).
-* environment.DIRMODE: The Linux permissions assigned to the directory holding network configuration settings.
-* environment.FS_TYPE: The filesystem type associated with the partition holding network configuration settings.
-* environment.GID: The group ID associated with files and directories created on the partition.
-GID 0 is the root group.
-* environment.MODE: The Linux permissions assigned to files in the partition.
-* environment.UID: The user ID associated with files and directories created on the partition.
-UID 0 is the root user.
-* image: Container image used to perform the steps needed by this action.
-* timeout: Time needed to complete the action, in seconds.

-### template.tasks.actions.reboot (Bottlerocket)
-The reboot action defines how the system restarts to bring up the installed system.

-* image: Container image used to perform the steps needed by this action.
-* timeout: Time needed to complete the action, in seconds.
-* volumes: The volume (directory) to mount into the container from the installed system.
-### version

-Matches the current version of the Tinkerbell template.

 ## Custom Tinkerbell action examples
 By creating your own custom Tinkerbell actions, you can add to or modify the installed operating system so those changes take effect when the installed system first starts (from a reboot or pivot).